thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 22 November 2022
+### Daily Rundown on Wednesday, 23 November 2022

-- The average temperature today is 7.34˚C;
+- The average temperature today is 9.35˚C;
-- With highs of 8.64˚C and lows of 4.15˚C.
+- With highs of 9.69˚C and lows of 6.07˚C.
-- You can expect scattered clouds for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->